 Geological and resources overview

-Liberian forests represent more than half of the remaining rainforests in West Africa region, and are mostly characterized by moist evergreen forests and semi-deciduous forests (predominantly in the North).
+Liberian forests represent more than half of the remaining rainforests in the West Africa region and are mostly characterized by moist evergreen forests and semi-deciduous forests (predominantly in the north).
 Liberia remains the only country in the West African sub-region where a significant portion (43%) of the remaining Upper Guinea forest ecosystem can be identified and measured in practical sense.
-Thus, the sensitivity of Liberia’s forests is registered in the data of the international community thereby being considered by the outside world as a conservation hot spot.
+Liberia's forests are recognised by the international community as sensitive areas, making them a focus for conservation efforts worldwide.